alvivar/chancho/README.md

-# Installing Playwright with Pytest
+## Installing Playwright with Pytest

-## Installation Steps

 1. **Install the Pytest plugin:**